 Financial Wellness comes with a deeper understanding of where you stand with money, emotionally and financially, developing concise and attainable goals, getting organized and implementing a manageable plan to move forward.

-To work towards Financial Wellness we need to be able to identify our feelings and behaviors towards money, assess our current situation, and focus on the right things to improve our financial well-being.
+To work towards Financial Wellness, we need to identify our feelings and behaviours towards money, assess our current situation, and focus on the right things to improve our financial well-being.
 This framework provides our clients with a clear and measurable way forward.

 Financial well-being is very personal.
-It has less to do with an external measure of wealth, and more to do with knowing you and your family are succeeding within your vision of success.
+It has less to do with an external measure of wealth and more to do with knowing you and your family succeed within your vision of success.

-Let’s take a closer look at the 7 Stages of Financial Wellness and some of the potential emotions and behaviors associated with each stage.
+Let’s take a closer look at the 7 Stages of Financial Wellness and some of the potential emotions and behaviours associated with each stage.

 1) Financial Chaos

-In Financial Chaos, you’re having a very tough time financially despite earning a good income.
-Perhaps you were never taught about money or you’ve experienced a difficult life situation or health issue that has affected your finances.
+In Financial Chaos, you’re having a challenging time despite earning a good income.
+Perhaps you were never taught about money, or you’ve experienced a difficult life situation or health issue that has affected your finances.

 · Emotions: Fear, guilt, shame